Navy NCP: Nurse Candidate Program (2025)

 Physical

-Must fulfill pre-commissioning/ accession physical or medical criteria for officer candidates as specified in Chapter 15, Manual of the Medical Department.
+Applicants must meet pre-commissioning/accession physical standards for officer candidates, as outlined in Chapter 15 of the Manual of the Medical Department.

 Education

-NCP applicants must be enrolled full-time in or accepted for transfer to an accredited Bachelor of Science Nursing program accredited by the Accreditation Commission for Education in Nursing or the Commission on Collegiate Nursing Education that does not offer a Naval Reserve Officers Training Corps (NROTC) program or offers an NROTC program for which the student is ineligible.
+Applicants must be enrolled full-time in or accepted for transfer to an accredited Bachelor of Science Nursing (BSN) program accredited by the Accreditation Commission for Education in Nursing (ACEN) or the Commission on Collegiate Nursing Education (CCNE).
+The nursing program must not have a Navy ROTC program, or the applicant must be ineligible for the Navy ROTC program.

-They must have finished the second year of a bachelor’s degree in nursing program and have completed at least six months of academic work prior to graduation.
+Applicants must have completed the second year of the baccalaureate nursing program and have more than 6 months of academic work remaining before graduation.

 Applicants must earn a cumulative grade point average of 3.0 on a 4.0 scale.